spmka/training/README.md

   #### Configure the proxy for npm:
   * Execute *npm config set proxy http://....:3128*
-  * Execute *npm config list* aand check the displayed settings.
+  * Execute *npm config list* and check the displayed settings.
 Now it should be possible to download packages.

 ### Install Visual Studio Code
   * Visual Studio Code (VSCode) is a free IDE written in Javascript as an Electron App.